 The whole process took maybe 30 seconds.

 It stuck with me because temperature monitoring is one of the most common use cases companies tackle when building some form of enterprise IoT business — especially if that company wants to sell to small- or medium-sized businesses.
 In many ways, the opportunity is obvious.
 Replace the hourly check done by that manager with an automated system that can not only ensure your temps never go out of bounds, but can also track them for the business in an audit-ready format.
 There are so many ways in which businesses in the hospitality industry can improve their services and add more of an attention to detail when it comes to improving your business overall.
+From looking into using a self storage facility in perth to store equipment, furniture and inventory in one place ready for when you need it, to ensuring all the staff are increasing productivity within the business, there is a lot to consider when it comes to running a business in the hospitality industry.
 As many of us can understand, running a business is not always the easiest, which is why services like lavu pos help make a big difference in the catering world, especially when it makes a difference between making and losing profit.

 But while watching that manager, it occurred to me that few of the companies marketing these solutions are thinking about how simple it is for a guy to spend 5-10 seconds waving a thermometer in front of a cooler and then check a box on a sheet of paper.
 And they are likely even less focused on how the biggest problem for a guy running or managing a bakery (or cafe or restaurant) isn’t actually his cooler, but the labor required to staff his location and ensure those people are there when they need to be.

 So I tried one.
 MyDevices sent me a commercial fridge monitoring kit so I could see what setting up such a system as a small business owner might entail.